-Majority of the most important samples of pre-Christian and Christian Georgian architecture is entered the World Cultural Heritage List of UNESCO;
+Majority of the most important samples of pre-Christian and Christian Georgian architecture are listed in World Cultural Heritage List of UNESCO;

-Ticket price: Adult - 3 GEL, schoolchildrens and students - 1 GEL.
-Guided tour - 15 GEL. children archaeology - 5 GEL.
+Ticket price: Adult - 3 GEL, schoolchildren and students - 1 GEL.
+Guided tour - 15 GEL. children archaeology - 5 GEL